bartosz-makowski/therapists-reviewer/README.md

 All crude operations are working correctly, however a few modifcations are needed

-#### User story :  As a user I expect to **be able to create, read, update and delete my reviews**
+#### User story :  As a user I expect to **be able to see profiles of the therapists and their reviews**

 ##### Plan:

-I want the users to be able to leave reviews for therapists available on the website.
-For great user experience all crud operations are neccessary.
+I want the users to be able to see reviews of therapists available on the website to promote them.

 ##### Implementation:

-After a user logged in to his profile they gain access to write a review page.
-I created a form where the user can choose a therapist as well as add their email address for contact, however this is not required.
-There is an input area to add a review title and the review description.

-After accessing my account page, user is able to see all their reviews and decide if wants to remove or update them.
-I have used same review form as for writing a review, however by using a variable (update)  I was able to select to populate input areas with information from the review.
-After finishing user has option to update the review or cancel changes.
-If dcides to press cancel button they will e redirected to my account page

-When user is on my account page they will have a **red** cancel button that allows them to remove the review from the database.
-After pressing it the review will be removed from the MongoDb collection of reviews.
+I want to create an app allowing users to see reviews of the local therapists in the area of Hertfordshire UK.
+In order to do that all userws of the website should be able to see therapists profiles and their reviews.
+This part of the application is accessible for all visitors of the website.

 ##### Test:

-I have tried to write a new review, this uncovered a bug allowing to use spacebar to leave an empty review.
-More information about this can be seen in bugs section.
-I was able to see all my reviews when accessed my ccount page.
+I tried to access this application from different devices and was always able to see expected information about the therapists.
-I have tried to update one of the reviews, no problems were detected.
-I tried to delete one of the reviews, this test uncovered a need for a confirmation alert to avoid accidental removal of the review from database.

 ##### Result:

-All crude operations are working correctly, however a few modifcations are needed
+Application works as planned

 #### Tests